-Implement operational and technological measures for the safe conduct of close proximity space operations
+Observe measures for the safe conduct of proximity space operations

-- 8.1 States and international intergovernmental organizations should ensure, and advise entities under their jurisdiction and/or control, to ensure, that close-proximity space operations that involve space objects with respect to which they exercise jurisdiction and control, or proprietary or other vested rights are carried out in conformity with international law and appropriately meet risk-tolerance and safety criteria.
-States and international intergovernmental organizations or entities undertaking close-proximity space operations that involve or may involve space objects other than those with respect to which they exercise jurisdiction and control, or proprietary or other vested rights should provide for, and advise their related entities to provide for, precautionary measures aimed at precluding events that may compromise safety and security of such space objects.
-Operations which may entail technical or operational impacts on such space objects may be undertaken only with the express agreement of the authorities that exercise jurisdiction and control over the said space objects and the holders of proprietary or other vested rights with respect to them. - 8.2 States and international intergovernmental organizations are encouraged to share, from time to time, with the Committee on the Peaceful Uses of Outer Space their assessment of the situation in outer space from the perspective of safety of space operations.
-They are also encouraged to share analyses of events which might affect the safety of space operations.
+8.1 States and international intergovernmental organizations should ensure, and advise entities under their jurisdiction and/or control to ensure, that close-proximity space operations that involve space objects with respect to which they exercise jurisdiction and control or proprietary or other legal rights are carried out in conformity with appropriate [risk-tolerance and] [measures of precaution and] safety criteria [for such operations].
+[States and international intergovernmental organizations or entities undertaking close-proximity space operations that involve or may involve space objects other than those with respect to which they exercise jurisdiction and control or proprietary or other vested rights should provide for, and advise their related entities to provide for, precautionary measures aimed at precluding events that may compromise safety and security of such space objects.]
+[Operations which may entail technical or operational impacts on such space objects may be undertaken only with the express agreement of the authorities that exercise jurisdiction and control over the said space objects and the holders of proprietary or other vested rights with respect to them.]

-8.3 To further enhance the safety of space operations and enhance confidence-building in outer space activities, States and international intergovernmental organizations should be open to discussing and identifying possible approaches that could lead to the development of viable internationally approved safety criteria for close-proximity operations as a prerequisite to addressing further standard-setting practices in this area.
+8.2 To further enhance the safety of space operations and enhance confidence-building in outer space activities, States and international intergovernmental organizations should be open to discussing and identifying possible approaches that could lead to the development of viable internationally approved safety criteria for close-proximity operations as a prerequisite for addressing further standard-setting practices in this area.